RORAKUS/betterktor/README.md

 ## Authentication

 BK also supports authentication.
 Please read [Ktor authentication](https://ktor.io/docs/server-auth.html) first.
-You just use the `@BKAuth(name)` annotation, where name specifies the name of the provider.
+You just use the `@BKAuth(providers..., strategy)` annotation, where name specifies the providers and the strategy.
 It is possible to apply authentication to a class or a function.

 To use authentication routes you **MUST** install the plugin through the [config](#configuration).